varunvatsal/javascript_backend/readme.md

 stackblitz,
-Cloudinary(to upload video, images etc), git ignore generator, nodemon(restarts server when any chage is detected)
+Cloudinary(to upload video, images etc), git ignore generator, nodemon(restarts server when any chage is detected), mongodb atlas(online database)

 ### how to read mongoose documentation